3XCeptional/Machine_learning/intro to Machine Learning/Intro_list.md

 ### Deep Learning

-Deep learning is a subset of machine learning that uses neural networks with multiple layers (deep architectures) to model complex patterns in large datasets.
+**Deep learning** is a more advanced area within machine learning, inspired by the structure of the human brain.
+It uses deep neural networks with many layers to learn very complex patterns from vast amounts of data.
+Deep learning excels in tasks like image and speech recognition, natural language processing, and complex data analysis.
 Common deep learning architectures include:

 - **Artificial Neural Networks (ANN)**
 - **Convolutional Neural Networks (CNN)**